-According to the Act regarding Limitation of Conducting Business by Persons Exercising Public Functions, governmental employees specified in this Act may not be employed or perform other activities for an entrepreneur within one year from the date of cessation of their position Under the Professional Military Service Act, members of Poland's armed forces cannot be employed nor undertake employment on the basis of another title in businesses conducting activity in the production or trade of defence goods if, during three years prior to the date of his or her dismissal from professional military service, he or she participated in a procurement procedure concerning products, supplies, works and services, or took part in the performance of a contract, related to such business.
+According to the Act regarding Limitation of Conducting Business by Persons Exercising Public Functions, governmental employees specified in this Act may not be employed or perform other activities for an entrepreneur within one year from the date of cessation of their position or function, if they participated in the issuance of a decision in individual cases concerning that entrepreneur.

+Under the Professional Military Service Act, members of Poland's armed forces cannot be employed nor undertake employment on the basis of another title in businesses conducting activity in the production or trade of defence goods if, during three years prior to the date of his or her dismissal from professional military service, he or she participated in a procurement procedure concerning products, supplies, works and services, or took part in the performance of a contract, related to such business.